Kim Woo-bin: 2014–2017: Success in film and hiatus

 In 2015, Kim was cast in his first television leading role in the melodrama Uncontrollably Fond, written by screenwriter Lee Kyung-hee.
 The drama premiered on July 6, 2016.

 He then starred in crime action film Master alongside Lee Byung-hun and Kang Dong-won.
 The movie premiered in December 2016 and became the 11th bestselling film for 2016 in South Korea.

 In 2017, Kim was cast in crime caper film Wiretap by Choi Dong-hoon.
 The project has since been suspended to allow Kim to seek treatment for cancer.

 2020–present: Return to screen

 On March 11, 2020, AM Entertainment announced that Kim would be returning to the big screen in Choi Dong-hoon's upcoming sci-fi film Alienoid alongside Ryu Jun-yeol and Kim Tae-ri.
 The film premiered in July 2022 and Kim played the role of 'Guard', a person in charge of managing alien prisoners.
 Also in 2022, Kim co-starred in acclaimed screenwriter Noh Hee-kyung's television series Our Blues, and in Netflix original series Black Knight.

+In 2025, Kim starred in the Netflix fantasy romantic comedy series Genie, Make a Wish written Kim Eun-sook and directed by Lee Byeong-heon.
+This is his second pairing with Suzy after Uncontrollably Fond in 2016.
+He played spirit of a lamp that awakens after a thousand years.

 Personal life

-Kim is best friends with fellow model-actor and School 2013 co-star Lee Jong-suk, whom he has known since their modeling days.

-Relationship
+Marriage

 Since May 2015, Kim has been in a relationship with model-actress Shin Min-a.
-In November 2025, Kim announced their wedding will take place in December.
+In November 2025, Kim announced that he and Shin would be getting married in December.
+On December 20, their wedding took place at the Shilla Hotel in Seoul.